 A dedicated 240v supply is required for each transformer.
-The use of multi way adaptors and extension leads is prohibited
+The use of multi way adaptors and extension leads is prohibited.

-Transformers should always be screwed to the bar or other fixed surface.
+Transformers should always be screwed to the bar or other fixed surface, correct size screws must be used to ensure they do not protrude.

-15.2.1 Maximum connections to bar lighting transformer
+15.2.1 Maximum Connections to Bar Lighting Transformer

-- Only use a maximum of 6 transformer connectors. - For example 6 t-bars or 6 fonts or a combination of the two. - Each font or T bar must have a separate supply to the transformer. ie no daisy chaining of fonts. - In the majority of occasions it should be possible to use one continuous length of cable for each individual font / T bar - Where a join is required only use a suitably sited enclosed (i.e. inside the font) insulated jointing connector block - Because we are using 24 volts and 0.5mm cable remember that long runs will reduce the voltage at the lamp and could reduce illumination.
-(93mV/A/M voltage drop for 0.5mm copper cable)
+- Only one cable to be connected per outlet on the Bar Lighting Transformer. - Each font or T bar must have a separate supply to the transformer. ie no daisy chaining of fonts. - In the majority of instances, it should be possible to use one continuous length of cable for each individual font / T bar. - Where a join is required only use a suitably sited enclosed (i.e. inside the font) insulated jointing connector block. - Because we are using 24 volts and 0.5mm cable remember that long runs will reduce the voltage at the lamp and could reduce illumination.
+(93mV/A/M voltage drop for 0.5mm copper cable).